11th Infantry Division (United States): World War II (deception formation)

-Shoulder Sleeve Insignia of the third 11th Infantry Division.
-It was made to resemble the face of a clock, with the 11 o'clock position colored black to represent the 11th Division.

 The 11th Infantry Division was 'reformed' for a third time in 1944 as part of Operation Fortitude.
 A purely notional unit, in the deception it was depicted as intended to replace the real 4th Armored Division when the 4th Armored moved to Normandy.

 The division was presented to the Germans as a well trained unit based in the area around Northwich, Cheshire with its headquarters located at Delamere House.
 When the 4th Armored Division moved to Normandy, the 11th Infantry Division was depicted as moving into the vacated quarters around Bury St Edmunds.
 There, as part of the (notional) US XXXIII Corps of the (notional) US 14th Army it was depicted as assigned the role of following up the Pas de Calais landings.
 In the aftermath of Fortitude South II the 11th Division was depicted as moving to Winchester in Hampshire during August, 1944.
 The deception then had the 11th Division moving to Abergavenny in South Wales during October, 1944 when the deception was terminated by announcing that the 11th Division had been disbanded to provide replacements for other units.
 In the deception the 11th Infantry Division was composed of the notional 178th, 352nd, and 392d Infantry Regiments, in addition to notional artillery and support units.